nehasakl/assignment1105/README.md

 # assignment1105
 assignment of orders

-# clone the project in your system
+# download the project in your system
  run command npm install after that run command npm start for start the project

  # postman reuests